IAmJonoBo/Emperator/Next_Steps.md

 - Coverage for select formatting/tooling fixture branches remains at 99%; schedule targeted tests or adjust expectations before raising quality gate thresholds.
 - Ruff auto-fix mode is enabled; `pnpm lint` will rewrite Python sources/tests when issues are detected—communicate before running in shared branches.
 - mdformat rewrites Markdown structure (lists/tables); audit semantic diffs during follow-up documentation edits.
+- `pip-audit` continues to fail in this container due to missing trust anchors; rerun once the SSL root store is corrected or swap to an offline advisory cache.